 Did you experience any of these problems and pitfalls during your organization’s end-of-year rush?

 The good news is that your employees do not have to be pushed to exhaustion as they tackle year-end duties.
-Taking action in 2023 to redesign gift and grants processes will enable your team to seamlessly serve your community without burning out.
+Taking action this year to redesign gift and grants processes will enable your team to seamlessly serve your community without burning out.

 Processes are Built for Slow Times